-A workflow diagram is nothing more than a visual representation of the series of actions defining a specific job or, more generically, how a work should be done.
+A workflow diagram is a visual representation of a series of actions defining a specific job or, more generically, how a work should be done.

 A workflow diagram can be done with the aid of illustrations or just a series of descriptions within a flowchart, with the usual boxes and diamonds.

 Definitive Guide to Workflow ManagementDownload now